 Often, your personal injury claim may be covered under multiple insurance policies.
 If you have underinsured motorist coverage, for example, you may be able to get compensation from your own insurance as well as the other drivers’.
 There are also umbrella policies associated with homeowners’ insurance that may cover car accidents and other types of accidents that occur away from the property.

-At Willens Injury Law Offices, we will fight for the compensation you deserve, which means, among other things, finding out what type of insurance coverage may apply to your personal injury.
+At Willens & Baez, we will fight for the compensation you deserve, which means, among other things, finding out what type of insurance coverage may apply to your personal injury.